Priyadarshanvijay/OTP-Client/README.txt

 5. Go to http://localhost:3030/
 6. Done!

-Can currently send sms only to +919001189016 as FOR sending to +919810153260, otp was required

-USed Semantic UI for responsive web design
+Used Semantic UI for responsive web design

-Used comments upto my best knowledge

 Where Improvements can be done :
 1. Pagination